elarivie/BUILDME/README.md

 * Continuous integration tool which require a special build file.
 (```GitLabCI```).

-It is important to note that facilitator purpose is only to forward and delegate the build request to the BUILDME executable file and shall therefore not implement any releasable build step.
+It is important to note that facilitator's purpose is only to forward and delegate the build request to the BUILDME executable file and shall therefore not implement any releasable build step.